-There is nothing like sailing up to a small private island, in our case Goff’s Caye and pitching your tent on the beach.
-Actually, I only assisted pitching the tent (See above) after I finished playing Sheldon, (Big Bang Theory) walking around to find just the right spot.
-I had to get familiar enough with the airflow patterns, the direction of morning sunlight and general location to make an informed choice.
+There is nothing like sailing up to a small private island, in our case Goff’s Caye, and pitching your tent on the beach.
+Actually, I only assisted pitching the tent (see above) after I finished playing Sheldon, (from the Big Bang Theory) walking around to find just the right spot.
+I had to get familiar enough with the airflow patterns, the direction of morning sunlight, and general location to make an informed choice.
 We wanted to get a good breeze and be in the country on the sunset side of the island.
 Heather and I had only one neighbor beside us compared to the sunrise side; it was a bustling metropolis of at least five tents 😀

 We saw lots of nature on the island and enjoyed our time greatly.
 Although I didn’t snorkel there, Goff’s Caye is known for offshore snorkeling, and a few of our group took advantage of it in the morning.

-Our first stop was Sargeant Caye where a few of the girls opted to do some sea glass hunting as this is a known spot for old bottles.
+Our first stop was Sargeant Caye, where a few of the girls opted to do some sea glass hunting as this is a known spot for old bottles.
 There was a small bit of sandbar sticking out giving us a bit of island to lounge on.
-We also got a nice easy exercise swimming to the boat and back.
+We also got a nice easy exercise by swimming to the boat and back.
 Some of us had it easier than others on the way there as we opted for the barnacle float.
-One of the boys offered to pull my shade sistahs Karen and Heather to the sandy patch, so I decided to join that ride, I did help to act as a spare motor because I was wearing flippers.
+One of the boys offered to pull my shade sisters Karen and Heather to the sandy patch, so I decided to join that ride.
+I did help to act as a spare motor because I was wearing flippers.

 Next came Gallows Point South.
 I could have stayed there for ages.
 It was an underwater oasis filled with amazing sights.
 My favorites being the sea urchins, a big barracuda, and jellyfish.
 I also saw so many cool coral heads.
 I loved watching the wide variety of fish do their thing by swimming in and out of coral and navigating around other species.
-My shade sistahs decided to stay under the boat so I took lots of pics and some video for them, and you.
+My shade sisters decided to stay under the boat, so I took lots of pics and some videos for them and you.

 taco tip #17 When swimming with jellyfish, always try to stick with the current and keep them moving away from you.
 Click through on From One Plan to Many to see another very cool jellyfish picture I took on this trip.
 I will leave you with a short fun video of my snorkeling adventure.